Efficient computation of the singular value decomposition with linear photonic circuits: Introduction

 Alternative computing concepts use well-controllable analog systems that occur in nature.
 The most prominent approach is based on analog electrical circuits where a set of passive and active components can be used to manipulate electric analog signals \cite{maclennan2007review}.
 Various other physical realizations are also possible, such as molecular computing \cite{conrad1990molecular} and fluid computing \cite{shanbhag2008search}.
 An optical analog system is a great physical medium for analog data processing as electromagnetic waves provide multiple degrees of freedom for information encoding and manipulation.
 Moreover, as the information manipulation in the coherent regime has no heat dissipation, it also provides a potentially orders-of-magnitude improvement in energy efficiency in certain cases.

 In this work, we examine how key primitives in linear algebra can be solved efficiently via optical computation on photonic chips.
 For instance, Reck et al.\ \cite{reck1994experimental} showed that, for any unitary matrix $\mathbf U \in \C^{n\times n}$, there is an experiment, i.e., an assembly of phase-shifters and beamsplitters, which mimics the action of the matrix on $n$ optical channels.
 This is achieved by decomposing $\mathbf U = \mathbf U_1\cdots \mathbf U_m$ into a product of unitary matrices $\mathbf U_k \in \C^{n\times n}$, each encoding a two dimensional rotation embedded into $\C^n$.
 The action of $\mathbf U_k$ is reproduced by suitably configuring the corresponding phase-shifts in a Mach-Zehnder Interferometer (MZI), and $\mathbf U$ can be represented by composing several MZIs.
 For $\bz \in \C^n$ the matrix-vector product $\bU\bz$ can then be computed with ultra-low latency by encoding the coordinates of $\bz$ in the optical channels and passing them through the composition of MZIs.
-We view such an MZI configuration as a linear programmable optical chip.
+We view such an MZI configuration as a linear programmable optical chip that can be realized by a photonic integrated circuit (PIC).